wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 - Firefox 93 or later
 - Safari 13.7 or later

-Other Chromium-based browsers might work, as well.
+Other Chromium-based browsers might also work.
 Internet Explorer 11 is not supported.

 .. toctree::